 The Ministerial Council may issue policy guidelines in relation to matters relevant to the functions of the Regulator under this Act or the regulations.

+Notes for this section:

-Note 1: Section 56 requires the Regulator to have regard to policy guidelines when deciding an application for a GMO licence.
+1. Section 56 requires the Regulator to have regard to policy guidelines when deciding an application for a GMO licence.
 Section 30 provides that the Regulator is not subject to direction in relation to individual decisions.

-Note 2: Section 43 of the Interpretation Act 1984 confers power to revoke or amend any subsidiary legislation.
+2. Section 43 of the Interpretation Act 1984 confers power to revoke or amend any subsidiary legislation.

 24. Ministerial Council may issue codes of practice